Young Dr. Kildare: Plot

-After graduating from medical school, Dr. James Kildare (Lew Ayres) returns to his small home town, where his proud parents Stephen (Samuel S. Hinds) and Martha Kildare (Emma Dunn) and childhood friend Alice Raymond (Lynne Carver) expect him to join his father in his medical practice.
+After graduating from medical school, Dr. James Kildare returns to his small home town, where his proud parents Stephen and Martha Kildare and childhood friend Alice Raymond expect him to join his father in his medical practice.
 However, he is more ambitious, though he is unsure what he wants to do.
 He has accepted a job as an intern at Blair General, a large New York City hospital.

-He and the other new interns are being greeted by the hospital's administrator, Dr. Carew (Walter Kingsford), when the famous diagnostician Dr. Leonard Gillespie (Lionel Barrymore) bursts in and sizes up the newcomers.
+He and the other new interns are being greeted by the hospital's administrator, Dr. Carew, when the famous diagnostician Dr. Leonard Gillespie bursts in and sizes up the newcomers.
 When Gillespie demands that the interns diagnose him on the spot, only Kildare takes up his challenge, prognosticating that he has a melanoma on his hand and a year to live.
 When Kildare hedges before Gillespie's gruff, Gillespie dismisses interest in him.

-Later, Kildare is assigned ambulance duty with attendant Joe Wayman (Nat Pendleton).
+Later, Kildare is assigned ambulance duty with attendant Joe Wayman.
 His first call is a man who has passed out in a bar.
 Discarding the obvious conclusion of drunkenness, Kildare suspects the man has a serious medical problem.
 When Kildare has to respond to a second, more urgent call, he orders the skeptical Wayman to give the man oxygen all the way to the hospital.
 Wayman disregards his order and the man dies as a result.
 Kildare later takes the blame rather than have Wayman lose his job.

-Kildare then attends to Barbara Chanler (Jo Ann Sayers), a young suicide victim.
+Kildare then attends to Barbara Chanler, a young suicide victim.
 Despite finding no signs of life, Kildare refuses to give up and finally succeeds in reviving her.
-Barbara Chanler turns out to be the sole child and heiress of extremely wealthy Robert Chanler (Pierre Watkin).
-Highly respected psychiatrist Dr. Lane-Porteus (Monty Woolley) diagnoses schizophrenia.
+Barbara Chanler turns out to be the sole child and heiress of extremely wealthy Robert Chanler.
+Highly respected psychiatrist Dr. Lane-Porteus diagnoses schizophrenia.
 Kildare, based on a short conversation he had with Barbara, is sure that she was driven to attempt suicide for more ordinary reasons.
 However, when Kildare refuses to divulge what she told him in the strictest confidence, Carew suspends him.